This Azure tutorial will discuss the steps to Create Azure Function Time Trigger From Visual Studio.

 Storage Account (AzureWebStorage): choose the Storage Emulator option here.

-Schedule: You can keep the CORN expression 0*/5**** as it is, this means the timer trigger Azure Function will execute on each 5 minutes interval of time.
-If You will change it to 0*/3****, then the Azure Function will execute on each 3 minutes interval of time.
-Decide based on your business requirement.
-Check out more details on the CORN expression now.
+Schedule: You can keep the CORN expression 0*/5**** as it is.
+This means the timer trigger Azure Function will execute on each 5-minute interval.
+If You change it to 0*/3****, the Azure Function will execute on each 3-minute interval.
+Decide based on your business requirements.

 Finally, click on the Create button to create the timer trigger Azure Function.

-Now you can able to see below, The Timer trigger Azure Function project created successfully with out any issue
+Now you can see below the Azure functions timer trigger project was created successfully without any issue

 Below is the Timer trigger Azure Function Code